 In summary Bob Thiel left LCG because:

 Bob Thiel left LCG because he concluded that its approach to the truth, the word of God, doctrine, literature, condemnation/insinuations against members, and not keeping its word were not consistent with a group that could hold the Philadelphia mantle for the Church of God or finish the final phase of the work.
-He also had a dream a few years back that seemed to be being fulfilled (see Dreams, the Bible, and the Continuing Church of God).
+He also had a dream or two a few years back that seemed to be being fulfilled (see Dreams, the Bible, and the Continuing Church of God).

 Instead of speaking with me about several of these matters as I was led to believe would happen in late December 2012, on 12/28/2012, I was shocked to receive a factually incorrect letter from Dr. Roderick C. Meredith where he attacked the messenger (me) instead of dealing with the issues raised.
 Based upon its tone, numerous inaccurate statements, accusations, and his unwillingness to address the real issues that I wanted to bring up, this letter is 100% proof (to me at least) that my view that the Living Church of God lost the Philadelphia mantle was correct.
 And the letter proved that further attempts at reconciliation would be futile (see also Roderick C. Meredith's Accusatory Letter to Bob Thiel).
 I was saddened by this development and had hoped to avoid having to make a variety decisions.
 But, God’s will is to be done (Matthew 6:10; 1 John 2:17).